Francksuel/projeto10-trackit/README.md

 # Track it

-Track it - is a is a way to organize and visualize your daily habits with a simple and intuitive interface.
+**Track it** - is a is a way to organize and visualize your daily habits with a simple and intuitive interface.

-Tenth weekly project in the Driven Education course.
+Front-end project using React referring to the tenth weekly project of the Driven Education course.

 ## Functionalities

-People can register using:
+**People can register using:**

 - Email (used for login only);
 - Name;
 - Image (URL);
 - Password;

-User can:
+**User can:**

 - Create habits;
 - List all habits;